AdamDivall/CfCT-Nested-Stacks-Pipeline/readme.md

 ## Description

-Functionality of the `Nested Stacks Pipeline` solution is established in 3 stages, the deployment of the Pipeline through CfCT, and the deployment of the GL Custom solutions from the following locations.
+Functionality of the `Nested Stacks Pipeline` solution is established in 3 stages, the deployment of the Pipeline through CfCT, and the deployment of the Custom solutions from the following locations.

   1. [CloudFormation](./CloudFormation/) - Deployment of the Pipeline via the CFN template via CfCT
   2. [Pipeline](./CloudFormation-Modules/scripts) - Configuration of the pipeline including uploading the required .sh scripts and creating the folder structure